-- Student submits a written request for the LOA to the IBMS Program Director (copied to the student's DD).
-The letter needs to include the general reason for the request (detailed explanations are not necessary), the date that the LOA will become effective, and the expected date of the student's return.
-A LOA is allowed for up to one year, at which time the student will be allowed to return to the program. - 2.
-A meeting between the student and the IBMS Program Director is recommended. - 3.
-The IBMS Program Director will confirm that all relevant people have been informed that the request has been made (i.e., discipline director and dissertation mentor). - 4.
-The student's request and the Program Director's recommendation will be sent to the GSBS Dean (with copy to the IBMS COGS chair). - 5.
+- 1. The student will submit a letter requesting a LOA to the Chair of the IBMS COGS.
+The letter needs to include the reason for a student's request (explanations do not have to go into great detail) and the expected time of the student's return.
+A LOA is allowed for up to one year, at which time the student will be allowed to return to the program.
+A copy of this letter should be sent to the director of the student's discipline. - 2.
+A meeting between the student and the chair of the IBMS COGS is recommended. - 3.
+The chair of the IBMS COGS will confirm that all relevant people have been informed that the request has been made (i.e., discipline director and dissertation mentor). - 4.
+The student's request and the COGS chair's recommendation will be sent to the GSBS Dean. - 5.
 Once this process is completed, the student must pick up a withdrawal/clearance form from the Registrar's Office and complete the form including all required signatures. - 6.
 The student will receive a letter from the GSBS Dean (copied to the IBMS COGS chair and IBMS Program Director) indicating approval of the request for LOA.